ecaldwe1/packtivity-with-umbrella-examples/hello-world-example/README.md

 -p outputfile="'{workdir}/outputfile'"
 ```

 When the packtivity has finished running, you should see a new file in the directory you ran the command in.
 This is the outputfile specified in the command and specification.
-If you open this file, you will see that it has the same text as the given input file.
+If you open this file, you will see that it contains "Hello World".

 ---
 Simple Packtivity Examples Using Umbrella
 E. Caldwell - Center for Research Computing, University of Notre Dame
-last updated: 24 May 2017
+last updated: 30 June 2017